 What Can Be Done?

-Psoriasis can usually be controlled but unfortunately there is no cure for psoriasis.
-Topical steroids are the first line of treatment to control inflammation.
-Combination therapies using topical steroids and Vitamin D or Vitamin A prescription creams provide more relief from the symptoms.
+Topical corticosteroids and appropriate moisturizers are the first line of treatment to control inflammation and to stop the spread of psoriasis.
+Combination therapies using topical steroids and Vitamin D or Vitamin A prescription creams also have emerged to provide more rapid relief from the symptoms in many.

-Tennessee Clinical Research Center routinely conducts clinical research studies for psoriasis.
+Tennessee Clinical Research Center is very active and has been very active for many years in evaluating the newest of these biologic medicines for psoriasis, as well as new topical medicines that are being evaluated.
 For more information call TCRC at 615-383-9660 or visit www.tnclinicalresearch.com to view the current list of studies.